 The no-cache value tells the browser to revalidate with the server before using any cached response.
 It does not tell the browser to not cache.

-On the other hand, the no-store value is really about disabling caching overall, and must not store any part of the request or response.
+On the other hand, no-store value is really - Hey stop caching! - and must not store any part of the request or response.
 The Pragma header is there to support HTTP/1.0 requests.